Kungar

 Kungar is a village in the Bhiwani district of the Indian state of Haryana.
 It lies approximately 22 km north of the district headquarters town of Bhiwani.
 As of the 2011 Census of India, the village had 1,902 households with a population of 9,846 of which 5,292 were male and 4,554 were female.
 Kungar is in two divisions: Chota Pana and Bada Pana.

 The languages used by villagers are Haryanvi, Hindi, and English.
-A branch of the State Bank of India is in Kungar.
+A branch of the State Bank of India is in Kungar.For political representational purposes the village is part of Bawani Khera Assembly constituency and the Bhiwani-Mahendragarh Lok Sabha constituency.